gbif/ssg-gb26/content/01_programme/en.md

 Venue: Naturalis, Hall 5

 *The goals of the Global Nodes meeting are to:*
-*1. Share recent experiences, thoughts and concerns of GBIF nodes *2.
-Define priorities by drafting a Nodes Strategy for 2020-2021 *3.
-Agree on a Nodes Committee message to the Secretariat and HoDs
+*- Share recent experiences, thoughts and concerns of GBIF nodes* *- Define priorities by drafting a Nodes Strategy for 2020-2021* *- Agree on a Nodes Committee message to the Secretariat and HoDs*

 *The Global Nodes meeting is open to GBIF Node managers.
 If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*